Au Gratin Ham, Potatoes, and Sweet Potatoes

 Au Gratin Ham, Potatoes, and Sweet Potatoes are terrific.
 I have had an idea for this recipe rumbling around in my head for several months, but because we don’t eat a lot of ham I’ve never had all the ingredients on hand to make it.
 But after a remake of my Creamy Scalloped Potatoes and Ham recipe about a month ago, I still had some ham on hand that I wanted to use up and decided to try it out in this fabulous recipe.

-It’s such a tasty version of ham and potatoes because it has both russet potatoes and sweet potatoes, leeks, onions, garlic and a wonderful cheddar cheese sauce with parsley, thyme and marjoram.
-I use half and half or cream when I’m making my sauces because I like sauces really thick.
-But I’ve given directions so you can make this more creamy for those who prefer sauces thinner than I like mine.
+It’s such a tasty version of ham and potatoes.
+This one uses both russet potatoes and sweet potatoes, leeks, onions, garlic and a wonderful cheddar cheese sauce.
+The sauce is seasoned with parsley, thyme and marjoram which add mouthwatering flavors.
+I use half and half or cream when I’m making my sauces because I like the cheese sauces really thick.
+But I’ve given directions so you can make this more creamy for those who prefer sauces thinner than mine.

 Unfortunately, when I was taking pictures, I thought I had copied all of the ones for this recipe in a batch I had done last weekend.
 I was going through all the pictures on my iPhone and deleting them off yesterday and accidentally deleted off over a hundred pictures for this recipe!
 The only pictures I had left were the ones from my Canon Rebel T-4–and since I’m nowhere near as accomplished with that camera as I need to be some of the pictures still come out blurry or with poor lighting.
 Plus, I still use my iPhone for all the assembly pictures.
 I was devastated!